-Figure 5.7 Multi Start Mode For programming more than one sampling interval, please refer to chapter 9.Multiple Intervals.
-With 'TD normal', temperature and depth will be recorded as pairs at each sampling.
+Figure 5.7 Multi Start Mode For programming more than one sampling interval, please refer to chapter 9.
+Multiple Intervals.
+With TD normal, temperature and depth will be recorded as pairs at each sampling.
 The user has the option to select either temperature or pressure/depth as a primary sensor, taking more frequent measurements for one of the sensor.
 The purpose with this feature is to save memory size, increase recording period, and get more data on the sensor that is of more interest (primary sensor).
 In this case, a secondary counter can be defined, which can only be odd numbers.
 If for example pressure/depth is selected as a primary sensor, and the number 3 is defined as a secondary counter, the temperature will only be recorded every third time when pressure/depth is recorded, and the majority of the memory is used for pressure/depth recordings.
-The three buttons Use Template, Use On-Line, and Previous are not commonly used, but can be handy when wanting to use a previously programmed sequence.
+The three buttons Use Template, Use Sequence, and Previous are not commonly used, but can be handy when wanting to use a previously programmed sequence.
 To read more about templates see chapter 8.12 Templates.
 After the settings have been selected, press the OK button.
-Burst measurements in DST centi Users of version 14 and newer of DST centi-TD have the option of burst measurements.
-With burst measurements the logger will take 10 measurements every second, i.e., every 100 millisecond.
-To activate the burst measurements, the user must select TD normal and then Burst 10/sec ON (see figure 5.8).
+Step 5 - Start a New Measurement Sequence If you are using the wizard, the software will automatically start the new measurement sequence (start recording) and disconnect the logger.
+If you are not using the wizard choose the Recorder menu and Start New Measurement Sequence command.
+The window in figure 5.8 appears.